Three common myths about Self Managed Super Funds

 Get the balance right with an Industry Super Fund

 Self Managed Super Funds have their benefits.
 But they’re not for everyone.
-To get the most out of them you need to fulfill three basic criteria:
+To get the most out of them you need to fulfil three basic criteria:

 - A large fund balance